syoya/versioner/README.md

-# versioning
+# versioner
-Create version file
+Create a versioning file